lcoulet/securePassword.Js/README.md

 There are several generation engines.
 Some more pluggable engines may be plugged.

+Generate a password (one line):

+	// Generate a 20 characters password
+	var password=makePasswordWithSize(20);

+Model selection:

+	// all random characters password
+	setEasyPasswordRequested(false);

+	// OR password with patterns making it easier to remember setEasyPasswordRequested(true);

+	// only applies if easyPasswordRequested is true, use real words in patterns useDictionaryForEasyPasswordRequested(true);

+Charsets selection:

+	// Enable default charsets (not necessary, done automatically) enableDefaultCharsets();

+	// OR enable all available charsets
+	enableAllCharsets();

+	// OR enable only required charsets
+	disableCharset("alphaLower");
+	enableCharset("accented");

 * Commonalities

 Provided generators have configurable character sets to use at input and expected password length.